Arts & Culture – Fall 2021

 Boyne Valley: Pagan Ireland, Sacred Sites and Folklore

-At these UNESCO World Heritage Sites you’ll journey underground into ancient tombs, have discussions with archaeologists, historians, folklorists and gain private access to some of the lesser known sites in the area.
-We’ll also create our own artwork interpreting the heritage of the area into sketches and poems.
+At these UNESCO World Heritage Sites you will journey underground into ancient tombs, have discussions with archaeologists, historians, folklorists and gain private access to some of the lesser known sites in the area. we will also create our own artwork interpreting the heritage of the area into sketches and poems.

 You will also come face to face with some of the oldest artwork known in Europe, traditional Celtic stone carvings within the tombs – guaranteed to give you goose bumps.